kseth-official/roguelikedungeoncrawler/README.md

 Method Names: addSmallHealthPotions(), addOneSmallHealthPotion(), addOneSmallHealthPotion()

 #### *Phase 4: Task 3*
+This is a discussion of future refactoring possibilities.

 I would refactor the MainMenu, LoadGame, SaveGame, and PauseMenu classes so that they all extend an abstract menu class that implements the ActionListener interface.
 I would then override the actionPerformed() method belonging to that interface so that these subclasses would only have